ranjeet-floyd/redis-woker-queue/README.md

-   ### A simple redis queue system
+#  A simple redis queue system
 ##### What is this?
-    Application have REST Service, Woker Queue using Redis.
-Request received using rest service , will add to Redis list and worker will process as redis-queue.
+Application have REST Services, Woker Queue using Redis.
+Request received using rest service , will add to Redis list and worker will process using redis-queue.
 #####  How do I use it?
     1. Run main_service.py for REST service.
          $ python main_service.py
         the application will host on 'http://localhost:5000/' and redis service will start on 'localhost:6379'. two rest end point :